asnota/OrangePOINTER/README.md

 | ---     | ---                  | ---                          | ---                               | ---                          | ---                              | ---                       | ---                      |
 | OrangeSUM | 21.4/1.5/1.5       | 350                          | 12.06 							   | 32.12						  | 1.43							 | 420						 | 71                       |

-The pregenerated data used for finetunning are available for <a href="">downloading</a>.
+The pregenerated data used during the finetunning is available for <a href="">downloading</a>.

 ## Models